django-cms/django-cms/docs/how_to/install.rst

     those are not mandatory versions; refer to `requirements`_ for any version-specific restrictions.

-If you are using PostgreSQL as your database, add the Python adapter to your requirements file:
+If you are using PostgreSQL as your database, add the Python adaptor to your requirements file:

 ::